jantman/biweeklybudget/docs/source/development.rst

 To install for development:

 1. Fork the `biweeklybudget <https://github.com/jantman/biweeklybudget>`_ repository on GitHub
-2. Create a new branch off of master in your fork.
+2. Create a new branch off of master in your fork, and clone it locally then:

 .. code-block:: bash

-    $ virtualenv biweeklybudget
+    $ cd biweeklybudget
+    $ python3 -mvenv venv
-    $ cd biweeklybudget && source bin/activate
+    $ source venv/bin/activate
     $ pip install -e git+git@github.com:YOURNAME/biweeklybudget.git@BRANCHNAME#egg=biweeklybudget
     $ cd src/biweeklybudget